What is Alcoholism, Alcohol Abuse and Alcohol Dependence?

 It is time to access treatment for your alcohol addiction as soon as you realise you have a problem.
 It may take you longer to get to this point than another person, but once you recognise that your alcohol consumption is no longer something you have control over, it is time to seek help.

-Alcoholism treatment typically consists of a detox, followed by rehabilitation.
+Alcoholism treatment typically consists of a detox, followed by rehab.
 Rehab programmes take place in either an inpatient or outpatient clinic, depending on your needs and circumstances.
 How severe your illness is, the length of time you have been addicted, and your personal situation will all play a role in what type of programme you choose.

 Rehab in the UK is provided by various organisations including the NHS, charities, local support groups, and private clinics.
 While the NHS, charities, and local support groups tend to offer free outpatient programmes, private clinics typically offer paid-for residential programmes.